-This position is at the Learning Research and Development Center (LRDC), a multi-disciplinary center for research to advance the science of learning by bringing together leading researchers in the cognitive, social, and educational sciences.
-LRDC is seeking a qualified candidate for the position of Research Lab Manager.
-The lab manager will help coordinate the work of a developmental neuroscience lab, studying how life experiences influence reward and emotion brain circuitry.
+This position is at the Learning Research and Development Center (LRDC), a multi- disciplinary center for research to advance the science of learning by bringing together leading researchers in the cognitive, social, and educational sciences.
+LRDC is seeking a qualified candidate for the position of Lab Manager.
+This position will involve both internal and external research-related responsibilities within FACETLab (the Future Adaptive Collaborative Educational Technologies Lab).

 The University of Pittsburgh is an Affirmative Action/Equal Opportunity Employer and values equality of opportunity, human dignity and diversity.
 EOE, including disability/vets

 Background Check: For position finalists, employment with the University will require successful completion of a background check